“Of all things, love is the most potent” -Maria Montessori

 Leah Walsh (she/her)

-Leah is the director and lead teacher of Bluebird Montessori.
-She is the mother of two children (one in college and one in high school) and lives in Delmar with them, her husband, a cat, and a handful of chickens.
+Leah is the founder, director, and lead teacher of Bluebird Montessori.
+She is the mother of two children and lives in Delmar with them, her husband, a cat, and a handful of chickens.
 She completed her Montessori training at Northeast Montessori Institute and is a certified teacher through the American Montessori Society (AMS).
 Leah has a background in visual and performing arts and holds a BA from Bennington College.
 She is passionate about handcrafting materials for family and classroom learning, and inspiring a joyful life.

-Leah has presented workshops to Montessori educators including at the national AMS conference in Chicago, at the CMS regional conference in Cincinnati, and Trillium Montessori’s online conference called “Montessori and the Science of Reading.”
-This summer she joins the faculty at Northeast Montessori Institute to support others on their path to becoming Montessori teachers too!
+Leah is a faculty member at Northeast Montessori Institute in Cambridge, MA where she teaches the Practical Life and Music+Movement curriculums where she support others on their path to becoming Montessori teachers too!
+She has presented workshops to Montessori educators including at the national AMS conference in Chicago, at the CMS regional conference in Cincinnati, and Trillium Montessori’s online conference called “Montessori and the Science of Reading.”

 Eleanor Toomey (she/her)

-Eleanor is a current student at Bard College studying Sociology and Studio Art.
+Eleanor is a current student at Bard College studying Studio Art and Sociology.
 She loves cooking and baking, digging for worms, having adventures, drawing barnyard animals, collecting interesting objects, mending clothing, and wandering for hours in art museums.
 She brings her creativity, enthusiasm, whit, and calm demeanor to the classroom.
 She was even a Montessori student from ages 3-13!